atklenner/goodgames/README.md

 # GoodGames

-Think GoodReads but for video games with a user editable database.
+Think GoodReads but for video games.
 Users can create lists to track the games they are playing or want to play and review them as well.
+There is also a user editable database of video games so if anyone wants to keep track of a game they can add it themselves.

 **Link:** https://goodgames.cyclic.app/